 To help you start in the right direction, here are 5 tips to help prevent high cholesterol problems.

 Among the more effective ways to control cholesterol levels is to eat right.
 This means you need to pay careful attention to the foods you consume on a regular basis, especially if recent blood tests reveal the presence of a high LDL cholesterol level.
-The first step here is to pinpoint foods that promote bad cholesterol build-up, identify cholesterol-reducing foods and figure out which of these already form a part of your regular diet.
+The first step here is to pinpoint foods that promote bad cholesterol build-up, identify cholesterol-reducing foods, and figure out which of these already form a part of your regular diet.
 The goal is to consume foods that have an adequate amount of high-density lipoprotein (HDL) cholesterol, the healthy kind, and minimise LDL cholesterol, the unhealthy kind.

-Ideally, you should first start by limiting foods high in LDL cholesterol, such as butter, cheese, organ meats, processed meats, whole milk and red meat.
+Ideally, you should first start by limiting foods high in LDL cholesterol, such as butter, cheese, organ meats, processed meats, whole milk, and red meat.
 Instead, consider switching over to foods rich in omega-3 fatty acids like salmon, walnuts, and flaxseeds as these have heart-healthy benefits to offer.
-Moreover, it is important that you start consuming soluble fibre as it reduces the absorption of cholesterol in your blood.
+Moreover, it is important that you start consuming soluble fiber as it reduces the absorption of cholesterol in your blood.
 Foods such as kidney beans, Brussels sprouts, apples, pears, and oatmeal are good examples of these.
-When it comes to controlling cholesterol, diet is key and paying attention to your food goes a long way.
+When it comes to controlling cholesterol, diet is key, and paying attention to your food goes a long way.

-Physical activity has many benefits for the heart and has a role in controlling the cholesterol levels in your body.
+Physical activity has many benefits for the heart and has a role in controlling the levels in your body.
 There are studies that show that regular exercise helps reduce bad cholesterol, LDL, and increase good cholesterol levels.
 In fact, you should aim to complete at least 150 minutes of moderate-intensity exercise or at least 75 minutes of high-intensity exercise in a week for optimal results.
 This greatly helps reduce blood pressure and blood sugar levels while increasing HDL cholesterol steadily.

 However, for those with physical injuries or inexperience with exercising, there are other options you can start off with.
 For instance, you should consider taking the stairs more often, or parking further away from your destination and take a walk.
 Even a brisk walk can do wonders for your health, provided you are consistent with it.

 Smoking is known to damage blood vessels, harden up the arteries and increase the risk of heart disease.
-In fact, smoking changes how your body handles cholesterol, often due to reduced HDL cholesterol levels.
+In fact, smoking changes how your body handles it, often due to reduced HDL cholesterol levels.
 Simply put, the decrease in good cholesterol hinders the body’s ability to transport cholesterol back to your liver, where it is broken down.